 Access control is a fundamental aspect of information security that is directly tied to the primary characteristics such as confidentiality, integrity and availability.
-Cloud computing service providers should provide the following basic functionalities from the perspective of access control: (i) Control access to the service features of the cloud based on the specified policies and the level of service Copyrights @Muk Publications

-Vol. 13 No.2 December, 2021

-International Journal of Computational Intelligence in Control purchased by the customer. (ii) Control access to a consumer's data from other consumers in multitenant environments. (iii) Control access to both regular user functions and privileged administrative functions. (iv) Maintain accurate access control strategy and up to date user profile information.
+Cloud computing service providers should provide the following basic functionalities from the perspective of access control: (i) Control access to the service features of the cloud based on the specified policies and the level of service Copyrights @Muk Publications Vol. 13 No.2 December, 2021 purchased by the customer. (ii) Control access to a consumer's data from other consumers in multitenant environments. (iii) Control access to both regular user functions and privileged administrative functions. (iv) Maintain accurate access control strategy and up to date user profile information.